 Brand: Dirt Wizard

 - 3-year warranty

 - Soft bristles for hardwood floors

 The next most popular rechargeable cordless sweeper is from Dirt Wizard.
-Though it lacks the pedigree of the Bissell, the fact that it is 10 pounds less may lay a big part is its popularity.
+Though it lacks the pedigree of the Bissell, the fact that it is 10 pounds less may play a big part in its popularity.

 It does do a great job at cleaning.
 Especially on hardwood floors as the brush bristles are gentle on floors.
 It does well on carpets, as well.
 Though if you have a deep pile carpet, you may want to consider a different model.

 Cleaning time is an impressive 3 hours on a full charge.
 Of course, you are not likely to need 3 hours with your carpet sweeper, but it’s nice to know if you neglect to charge it after cleaning up, you will still have some battery life for the next use.

 Manoeuvring is a bit tricky around furniture, however.
 The design of where the handle attaches to the body could have been better thought out.
 That isn’t to say it’s a chore to use it when you have a lot of furniture, though.